Minecraft0122/UHC-Fork/docs/content/faq.md

 One way to completely avoid this problem is to set `enable: false` under `pre-generate-world` in config.yml.
 This will disable pre-generation completely, which is NOT recommended.
-Doing so will likely increase the amount of lag while playing, but it can also cause players to spawn below ground and suffocate to death.
+Doing so will likely increase the amount of lag while playing.
 As a workaround, you could use another plugin to pre-generate the world, such as [Chunky](https://www.spigotmc.org/resources/chunky.81534/).

 ## Can I use this plugin on a free hosting service, such as Aternos?